MISP/misp-book/categories-and-types/README.md

 *   **github-organisation**: A github organisation
 *   **github-repository**: A github repository
 *   **github-username**: A github user name
+*   **hassh-md5**: hassh is a network fingerprinting standard which can be used to identify specific Client SSH implementations.
+The fingerprints can be easily stored, searched and shared in the form of an MD5 fingerprint.
+*   **hasshserver-md5**: hasshServer is a network fingerprinting standard which can be used to identify specific Server SSH implementations.
+The fingerprints can be easily stored, searched and shared in the form of an MD5 fingerprint.
 *   **hex**: A value in hexadecimal format
 *   **hostname**: A full host/dnsname of an attacker
 *   **hostname&#124;port**: Hostname and port number seperated by a &#124;